Ken Paxton: LGBT rights

 In December 2024, Paxton sued the NCAA, arguing that allowing trans women to compete in women's sporting events was "false, deceptive, and misleading" to attendees.

 Paxton sued the Equal Employment Opportunity Commission over guidance providing protections for transgender employees.
 In 2025, Judge Matthew Kacsmaryk struck down the guidance.

 In October 2025, following the assassination of Charlie Kirk, Paxton's office put out an official statement in which he was quoted saying "Corrupted ideologies like transgenderism and Antifa are a cancer on our culture and have unleashed their deranged and drugged-up foot soldiers on the American people" and went on to say that he would be having law enforcement pursue and infiltrate "these leftist terror cells".

-Volkswagen, Apple, and MoneyGram lawsuits

-In 2012, Paxton was part of a lawsuit by 33 state attorneys general against Apple, charging the company with violating antitrust laws by conspiring with publishers to artificially raise the prices of electronic books.
-Apple was ordered to pay $400 million to U.S. consumers who paid artificially inflated prices for e-books, and $20 million to the states in reimbursement for legal costs.

-In 2016, Volkswagen settled a lawsuit brought by 44 states against to the company for using software that allowed its vehicles to circumvent emissions limits.
-Texas's share of the settlement was $50 million.

-Paxton is part of a 21-state lawsuit against the state of Delaware, alleging that MoneyGram gave uncashed checks to the state of Delaware instead of the state where the money order or travelers check was bought.
-The case, Delaware v.
-Pennsylvania and Wisconsin, went directly to the U.S. Supreme Court because it was a dispute among states.

 Lawsuit over homestead tax exemptions

 In 2015, the Texas State Legislature passed a law implementing property tax reductions by increasing the homestead exemption to $25,000 and prohibiting localities from reducing or repealing any local option homestead exemption already on the books.
 After this law was passed, 21 school districts reduced or eliminated their local optional homestead exemptions.

 In 2016, Paxton intervened in a lawsuit challenging the practice of school districts reducing or repealing their local optional homestead exemptions.